evermade/overflow-slider/README.md

 ## Changelog

+### 3.3.1

+* Fix: FullWidthPlugin margin calculation not being run if there's too few slides for overflow and you resize screen without container width changing

 ### 3.3.0

 * Add: Ability to move each direction by one slide at a time via `moveToSlideInDirection` prev/next